Find Schools

 Types of Power Plant Operator

 In 2016, there was an estimated number of 36,100 jobs in the United States for Power Plant Operator.
 New jobs are being produced at a rate of 1.1% which is below the national average.
 The Bureau of Labor Statistics predicts 400 new jobs for Power Plant Operator by 2026.
-Due to new job openings and attrition, there will be an average of 3,200 job openings in this field each year.
+The BLS estimates 3,200 yearly job openings in this field.

 undefined